ilan-anodot/anodotcost_api_docs_slate/source/includes/_Dynamic Routing Tables.md

 > End Point **/api/v2/dynamic-routing

-Dynamic routing tables can be used in alerts to send alert triggers to specific email addresses according to a dimension value.
+Dynamic routing tables can be used in alerts to send alert triggers to specific channels according to a dimension value.

 Use the dynamic routing end point to: